Things to remember when comparing health insurance offers

 Health insurance member benefits

-Sign-up deals are all well and good, but many health insurance brands all offer a range of ongoing member benefits and rewards, which you should be aware of.
+As well as sign-up deals, many health insurance brands all offer a range of ongoing member benefits and rewards, which you should be aware of.
 Here are some of the current health insurance offers available from Finder partners:

 Health Fund